As we await Christmas, millions made homeless by the earthquake await a merciless winter, says Simon Roughneen

 To put things in perspective, the life-saving relief resources sought by the UN amounts to 10% of the money promised for reconstruction.
 Only 35% of the life-saving relief money has been handed over.

 Thus the snow promises little but imminent death to those who cannot get adequate shelter.
-It is estimated that between 350,000 and 380,000 people will remain at their home areas above 5000 feet.
-They need enough winterised shelter – tents, corrugated iron sheeting, tarpaulins.
-The UN and the International Organisation for Migration believe that up to 80% of tents in use will not handle the harsh winter.
+It is estimated that between 350,000 and 380,000 people will remain at their home areas above 5,000 feet.
+They need more winterised shelter – tents, corrugated iron sheeting, tarpaulins.
+The UN and the International Organisation for Migration believe that up to 80% of tents in use at the moment are not suitable for the imminent harsh winter.

 So send them down the mountains to camps, you might say.
 But people are constantly telling us of their attachment to this area, to their homeplace, their land, their livestock.